laravel/lumen-docs/installation.md

     composer create-project --prefer-dist laravel/lumen blog

-### Starting The Server
+### Serving Your Application

-Run the PHP built-in server from the root of your project.
+To serve your project locally, you may use the [Laravel Homestead](http://laravel.com/docs/homestead) virtual machine, [Laravel Valet](http://laravel.com/docs/valet), or the built-in PHP development server:

-`php -S localhost:8000 -t public`
+    php -S localhost:8000 -t public

 <a name="configuration"></a>
 ### Configuration